gqmaguirejr/DiVA-tools/README.md

 # find_in_corpus.py

-Purpose: using the information from the output of preprocess_for_corpus.py (information extracted from DiVA), find the publications that exist in a particulare shard of the Semantic Scholar (s2)  corpus and outputs a reduced version of the file of informaiton from DiVA.
+Purpose: using the information from the output of preprocess_for_corpus.py (information extracted from DiVA), find the publications that exist in a particulare shard of the Semantic Scholar (s2)  corpus and outputs a reduced version of the file of information from DiVA.

 Input:
 ```